Stay in touch

-Phyllodes tumours are smooth, firm lumps in the breast.
-Occasionally, a phyllodes tumour grows fairly quickly and can be quite large (often between 40–50mm).
-Sometimes the skin over the area can be red (inflamed).
+Phyllodes tumours are usually smooth, firm lumps in the breast.
+Occasionally, a phyllodes tumour grows fairly quickly and can be quite large.
+Sometimes the skin over the lump can be red.

 Benign phyllodes tumours are often difficult to diagnose because they can be confused with other benign breast conditions, such as a fibroadenoma.

-If after having tests your specialist team cannot be sure of the diagnosis, you may need to have an operation to remove the lump.
-This is so that the whole area can be examined to get a definite diagnosis.
+If, after having tests, your treatment team cannot be sure of the diagnosis, you may need to have an operation to remove the lump.
+This is so the whole area can be examined to get a definite diagnosis.

 If your tumour does come back, you’ll need to have further surgery.
 Your specialist will advise you what operation will be best if this happens.

 It’s important to be breast aware and go back to your GP if you notice any changes in your breasts, regardless of how soon these occur after your diagnosis of a benign phyllodes tumour.

 You may be anxious about being diagnosed with a benign phyllodes tumour.
 Even though you might feel relieved that it’s a benign condition, you may worry about it coming back.